The worst Valentine's gifts that I have come across are –

 1 Muffins straight from the oven – These Nutella and Banana Muffins come together really quickly or you could even get ahead of yourself with some Overnight Date & Granola Muffins.
 Just add a good coffee and serve straight from the oven.
 Oh, that freshly baked smell ...

-3 A romantic breakfast on the go – If you are both tearing out of the door early on Valentine's Day, then preparing his and hers smoothies for the road could be just the romantic gesture that you need.
+3 A romantic breakfast on the go – If you are both tearing out of the door early on Valentine's Day, then preparing smoothies for the road could be just the romantic gesture that you need.
 A Mango and Lime Smoothie is a little bit zingy and a little bit zesty, but I think my vote would go for this Summer Strawberry Smoothie - it is the colour of love after all.

 4 Say it with hearts – Gingerbread Hearts to be more precise.
 Decorate them as you like – for me it HAS to be Smarties – or rope in the children to add that cute factor.